RobbieFernandez/logue-effects/crusher/README.md

 ## Crusher Mod Effect

-This is a sine wave ring modulation effect for the mod section.
-The "time" knob controls the frequency of the modulation wave, and the "depth" knob controls how strong the modulation is.
+This is a bitcrusher effect for the mod section.
+The "time" knob controls the sampling rate reduction, and the "depth" knob controls the sample resolution reduction.